Code-Institute-Submissions/SerjMartin-glam_dolls_MayResub/README.md

 ## Future Features
    - In the future, I plan to implement functionality that allows emails being sent to the user upon payment confirmation.
 I opted to not use Stripe webhooks for the projects, as this was not a requirement for assessment.
 I could have used Python to automate an email being sent, but as this is not a requirement on the assessment criteria, I have opted to leave this out for now, and plan to implement this feature later at point.

+   - I plan to implement functionality that allows the user to have a personalized user profile so that they can view their personal order history and order confirmation, and see their payment information.

+   - I plan to implement functionality that allows user to book their appointments online.

+   - I plan to implement a Google map that allows users easily to see the salon's location.

 ## Technologies Used